Meltingiceman/EyesHaveIt/README.md

   as long as the player rolls more snake eyes.
 However if the player rolls a snake eyes and then rolls some other double then the effect the snake eyes would have is cancelled.

-In the even that both the players are over 150 and are tied there will be a tie breaker where each player is given a turn (5 rounds each by default) to get higher points than the other.
+In the event that both the players are over 150 and are tied there will be a tie breaker where each player is given a turn (5 rounds each by default) to get higher points than the other.
 This process will repeat until someone has the higher score.